torvalds/linux/Documentation/arch/arm64/cpu-feature-registers.rst

      | Revision                     | [3-0]   |    y    |
      +------------------------------+---------+---------+

-   NOTE: The 'visible' fields of MIDR_EL1 will contain the value as available on the CPU where it is fetched and is not a system wide safe value.
+   ANALTE: The 'visible' fields of MIDR_EL1 will contain the value as available on the CPU where it is fetched and is analt a system wide safe value.

   5) ID_AA64ISAR1_EL1 - Instruction set attribute register 1